 The main policy objective for the sub-sector is to ensure safe, sufficient, reliable, sustainable and affordable supply of petroleum product.
 This entails boosting investments in supply and storage infrastructure.

-Petroleum products storage Capacity [m3]
+Petroleum products storage Installed Capacity [liters]

 Please fill in the form or Call us on our Toll free number 2727